How Zoning Shapes The Future of Housing

 Locke1.png

-Have you ever wondered why one neighborhood is filled with single-family homes while another just a few streets away features townhomes, apartments, and storefronts?
+Have you ever wondered why one neighborhood is filled with single-family homes while another, just a few streets away, features townhomes, apartments, and storefronts?
 The answer lies in one word: zoning.

 Zoning is one of the most powerful — and often overlooked — tools shaping how our communities look and grow.
 Whether you're buying a home, helping clients find one, or watching your town evolve, understanding zoning offers valuable insight into where housing is headed next.